Lincoln Graduates up for Top Television Society Awards

 Written by: Callum Thomas

-Two recent graduates from the University of Lincoln, Callum Davis and Tommy Lawrence, have been nominated for the prestigious Royal Television Society (RTS) Midlands Student Awards - regarded as the Oscars of the student media world.
+Three recent graduates from the University of Lincoln have been nominated at the prestigious Royal Television Society (RTS) Midlands Student Awards - regarded as the Oscars of the student media world.

-Two recent graduates from the University of Lincoln, Callum Davis and Tommy Lawrence, have been nominated for the prestigious Royal Television Society (RTS) Midlands Student Awards – regarded as the Oscars of the student media world.
+Three recent graduates from the University of Lincoln, Callum Davis, Tommy Lawrence and George Bogush, have been nominated at the prestigious Royal Television Society (RTS) Midlands Student Awards – regarded as the Oscars of the student media world.

-The pair, who graduated September 2024, are being celebrated for documentaries produced as part of their coursework.
+The trio, who in graduated September 2024, are being celebrated for films produced as part of their coursework.

 Callum Davis, a BA Journalism graduate, is nominated in the Factual Long Form category for his documentary Lincoln’s Cycling War.
 Drawing on his own experiences as a cyclist in and around Lincoln, Callum explores the challenges faced by cyclists in the area and examines potential improvements for those navigating the city on two wheels.
 His piece features interviews with local cyclists, campaigners, and city authorities, combined with compelling first-person footage of his own cycling journeys.